npmcdn-to-unpkg-bot/mysite-2016/src/_web-live/konstrondan.md

 ---

-Konstrondan is a wordpress powered site build I built from the ground up.
+Konstrondan is a wordpress powered site, for this site I built a unique theme from the ground up.
+This is the way I prefer to build WP-themes.
 <!--more-->
 Konstrondan is a site for creative art people in living in Småland, Sweden.